jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Removed requirement on `regex` crate.
 - Added support for adding Cell Notes.
-- Added support for adding VBA macros.
 - Added support for data validation.

 See the full [Release Notes and Changelog].